Best Time to Fly to Aruba

 Getting around Aruba

-The flight to Aruba might be calm, but touring the country can be a bit rough.
+The plane ride to Aruba might be calm, but touring the country can be a bit rough.
 The Arubus departs from Oranjestad to destinations through the island.
 Pay the bus driver as you enter, and hold on tight.
 Roads are poor in most of the country and the drivers can seem foolhardy to tourists… The service, however, is cheap and the buses connect with many of the beach resorts.

 Taxis can also be taken from the town and main resorts.